-Many experts are used for a personal injury case, including medical experts, mental health experts, accident reconstruction experts, economic experts, engineering experts, and other types of ad-hoc specialists.
+Many experts are used for personal injury cases, including medical experts, mental health experts, accident reconstruction experts, economic experts, engineering experts, and other ad-hoc specialists.

 Mental Health Experts: A mental health expert is hired as a paid consultant by your attorney to form psychological opinions about the impact an accident had on your mental and emotional health.
 Their supporting official court testimony can be used to value claims for pain, suffering, and financial damages.

 Accident Reconstruction Experts: Accident recon experts help lawyers and government agencies determine how an accident happened from a car crash, workplace, or another mishap.
 These educated witnesses are professionals gathering evidence to reconstruct how equipment or a machine moved and responded during an accident, helping them nail down causation.